uccser/cs-field-guide/text/chapters/en-coding-encryption.md

 {comment end}

 The second interactive is the encrypter, and it is used to encrypt or decrypt messages with the keys.
 In order to encrypt messages for you, your friends should use your public key (and select the “encrypt” button on the interactive).
-In order to decrypt the messages your friends have sent you, you should use your private key (and select the “decrypt” button on the interactive).
+In order to decrypt the messages your friends have sent you, you should use your private key (and select the “decrypt” button on the interactive).What

 {comment}